Day in the Life of a Security Engineer

 What does a cybersecurity engineer do daily?

 A day in the life of a security engineer is dynamic.
-Their work usually focuses on addressing vulnerabilities and maintaining network and system protections.
+Their work focuses on addressing vulnerabilities and maintaining network and system protections.
 They also create organizational cybersecurity policy and generate detailed reports, among other tasks.